autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/11/README.md

 <br>

-* finally, there is one (`public`) function, which simulates the movement of the elevator by first initiating the `building` contract (with the data provided by `msg.sender`) and then taking a `uint _floor` as input representation for "which floor to go":
+* finally, there is one (`public`) function, which simulates the movement of the elevator by first initiating the `building` contract (with the data provided by `msg.sender`) and then taking a `uint _floor` as input representation for "which floor to go",
+  - this challenge's vulnerability is found in this part, due to the unchecked assumption about the caller.

 <br>